top of page

 • 3 min read

-To hold high your knowledge that your heart is good and generates love and health in every circumstance, that it does not measure itself or compare to anyone or anything, that is a life-changing responsibility.
+To hold firmly to the knowledge that your heart is good, that it generates love and healing regardless of circumstance, and that its value doesn’t depend on comparison to anyone or anything or anything else is a life-changing responsibility.

-For hope, you do not need anything else.
-You need you.
-Only you.
+For hope, you don’t need anything else.
+You need yourself.
+Only yourself.

 Comments